19 Chartered Accountants Who Overcame Their Biggest Failures and Obstacles

-Days and years passed, I got married and shifted my base to Nagpur City.
+Days and years passed, and I got married and shifted my base to Nagpur City.

 Even though professionally the work was enriching but not completing CA always haunted me.

 Around April’12, my wife requested me to appear for CA Final exams again.
-I was reluctant to citing hectic office work, travel, and daughter growing up.
-On her insistence, I filled the exam forms for CA Final in Nov’12.
+I was reluctant to cite hectic office work, travel, and my daughter growing up.
+On her insistence, I filled out the exam forms for CA Final in Nov’12.

 I cleared CA at the age of 34 and CMA at 36 while working at a full-time job.

-19. Failing Multiple times to Becoming a Chartered Accountant to Working in Bangkok & China
+19. Failing Multiple times to Become a Chartered Accountant to Working in Bangkok & China

 Does failure in exams mean you will be a failure in life?
 Surely NOT.

 I did feel left behind but these things never stopped me from achieving my dream.
-The societal pressure was at the peak.
+The societal pressure was at its peak.
 Some people made fun of me.

 Even after all this, I never let my dreams go haywire.